 - Learn about and assist with daily tasks, both research and clerical, including official correspondence

-- Enrollment in, or recent completion of, a graduate program in art history
+- Enrollment in, or very recent completion of, a graduate program in art history

 - Substantial experience using libraries to research European art, particularly Italian, French, and British art